 The Camino De Santiago Routes

 Beginning in Portugal, the Camino Portugués is the second most popular route.
-You will begin in Lisbon, cross the Portugese-Spanish border and, again, make your way to Santiago.
+You will begin in Lisbon, pass through Porto and then cross the Portuguese-Spanish border before again, making your way to Santiago.

 There are hundreds of Camino de Santiago routes just waiting to be explored, but if you’re a beginner, the above two may be the best to get a fully authentic Camino experience.